Sneakyhydra/Sentinel/README.md

   (1) Press win + r
   (2) Type shell:startup
   (3) Move Both the shortcuts to the startup folder
+7. Edit the "path" Variable in Jarvis.pyw on line 22
+8. Refer to the Editing Scripts Section to learn how to edit the scripts
-7. Just sign out and login to make your Jarvis do some basic stuff for you
+9. Sign out and login to make your Jarvis do some basic stuff for you

 ## Commands and Shortcuts ##
 ### Commands that just open something- ###